nrkno/sofie-core/.github/ISSUE_TEMPLATE/BUG_REPORT.md

 ## About Me
 <!--
 Tell us who / which organization you are representing, and how the Sofie team will be able to contact you.
-Example: This issue is posted on behalf of the NRK.
+Example: "This issue is posted on behalf of the NRK."
 -->

 ## Observed Behavior